For the Boys Tennis Season:

 Columbus Academy will always be in the hunt, but they lost Evan Alexander (Lafayette), Dean Firouzian, and Ryan Jung to graduation.
 Jacob Wareti returns to court 1.
 Other contributers will be Austin Lawrence and Shrikar Kundur.

 Indian Hill returns Alexander Warstler at court 1.
-Ian Mandybur and Milan Bhandari also return on courts 2 and 3, respectively.
-Freshman Andrew Pregel will be a major contributor.
+Milan Bhandari will return, and freshman Andrew Pregel will be a major contributor.

 Seven Hills lost two players to graduation (Sam Ellis and Zack Abraham), but they pick up freshman Nicholas Williams.
 They will also have Jacob Stavsky, Henry Chavez, and Arjun Dheenan.
 Stavsky and Chavez teamed up at last year's States for doubles.